santiment/google-spreadsheet-addon/doc/sheet_functions.md

 ETH spent in the last 7 days, ETH spent in the last day.</p>
 </dd>
 <dt><a href="#SAN_BITMEX_PERPETUAL_CONTRACT_FUNDING_RATE">SAN_BITMEX_PERPETUAL_CONTRACT_FUNDING_RATE(projectSlug, from, to, interval)</a> ⇒ <code>Array</code></dt>
-<dd><p>Returns the funding rate that is paid by one side of the perpetual contract to the other.</p>
+<dd><p>Returns the funding rates that are paid by one of the sides of the perpetual contract to the other</p>
 </dd>
 <dt><a href="#SAN_DAILY_AVG_MARKETCAP">SAN_DAILY_AVG_MARKETCAP(projectSlug, from, to, currency, interval)</a> ⇒ <code>Array</code></dt>
 <dd><p>Returns the daily average marketcap.</p>